 Your practice can benefit from establishing payment expectations with patients from the start and offering options that make care or treatment more accessible.
 Digital payment tools like automated payment plans–where larger costs can be broken into more affordable installments—can take the awkwardness out of inevitable financial conversations and ineffective follow-up communication that often results in lingering balances in accounts receivables.
 Informing patients about what their balances will be upfront, in a digital agreement, can eliminate the friction of surprise out-of-pocket expenses that can create a bad experience.

-Care Now, Pay Later (CNPL) empowers patients to make payments in affordable automated installments, reducing the burden of expensive out-of-pocket balances and removing collection agencies—and their associated fees—from the equation.
-Tailored specifically for the healthcare industry, CNPL is a solution that benefits practices because it creates recurring revenue.
+Payment plans in Practice Management Bridge empower patients to make payments in affordable automated installments, reducing the burden of expensive out-of-pocket balances and removing collection agencies—and their associated fees—from the equation.
+Tailored specifically for the healthcare industry, our payment plan solution benefits practices because it creates recurring revenue.
 This solution also helps patients pay for medical bills they may not be able to otherwise afford, liberating these debts from sitting with third-party collection companies.

-Care Now, Pay Later is one of many features in Rectangle Health’s flagship product, Practice Management Bridge®, that streamlines the payment experience for providers and patients alike.
-According to Rectangle Health’s Chief Technology Officer Michael Peluso (2021), “Care Now, Pay Later offers a way to get more patients coming in for care and electing treatment paths, because they know that they will be given payment options that work for them.”
-3 (Peluso, 2021) Implementing this patient financing solution can help your practice remain engaged with patients who may not be able to pay for their care in one lump sum.
+Our payment plan feature is one of many in Rectangle Health’s flagship product, Practice Management Bridge®, that streamlines the payment experience for providers and patients alike.
+Implementing this patient financing solution can help your practice remain engaged with patients who may not be able to pay for their care in one lump sum.
 This payment flexibility offers peace of mind to patients who struggle to pay their bills and creates revenue on which your practice can rely.